Return to Library Home Page

 Disease and Pests: None

 Additional comments: In the Phoenix area, ghost gum is a MAGNIFICENT substitute for red gum (Eucalyptus camaldulensis) or other upright weaker eucalypts.
 Like its 'relational strong brother', coolibah (Eucalyptus microtheca), ghost gum adapts very well to urban sites in the lower Sonoran Desert and is a high performance eucalypt of great versatility and usefullness in the Phoenix metropolitan region.
-Unfortunately, its trunk's beauty is occassionally debased by local thugs, hooligans, gangbangers, taggers, vandals, and 'hort clods' (untrained, non-ISA certified tree hacks).
+Unfortunately, its trunk's beauty is occassionally debased by local thugs, hooligans, gangbangers, taggers, vandals, and the 'Horticultural clods of Phoenix', aka 'Hort clods', those untrained, non-ISA certified tree hacks and landscape (un)professionals.